MLXIO

 Decision-Making Framework for Enterprises

-When weighing SIEM vs enterprise security platforms, consider the following framework:
+When comparing SIEM vs enterprise security platforms, use this framework:

 Summary and Recommendations

-• SIEM tools remain foundational for compliance, log aggregation, and real-time threat detection, especially in SOC-driven organizations and regulated industries.
+• SIEM tools remain essential for centralized visibility, compliance, log retention, investigation, and threat hunting.

 FAQ